AI Subtitle Drift Stabilizer

 What's the difference between drift fixing and time shifting?

-Why do AI-generated video subtitles drift out of sync?
+Why do AI-generated and exported video subtitles drift out of sync?

 How accurate do my anchor timestamps need to be?

-For most viewing, being within about fifty milliseconds is usually fine.
-If you are delivering to broadcast or cinema standards, tighten that as your spec requires and verify against a known reference waveform or timecode display.
+For normal viewing, landing each anchor within about fifty milliseconds of the true time is usually enough, because the linear scale spreads any small anchor error across the file.
+For broadcast or cinema delivery, tighten this to your spec and verify against a reference waveform or a timecode display in your editor.

 Can I fix subtitles that drift non-linearly?